 There are limits to widening the practice, however.
 The resurgence of Inuit ink within Native communities has also generated interest among Western enthusiasts.
 Some have even requested the tattoos.
 This has been controversial: A number of Native tattoo artists, and tattooed women, have spoken out against the appropriation of their culture while others, like Nordlum, have chosen to leave room for conversation.

-Before women like Nordlum, Jacobsen, Lunn, and Johnson began working to revive the practice, Inuitt tattoos were on the verge of dying out with the last tattooed elders.
+Before women like Nordlum, Jacobsen, Lunn, and Johnston began working to revive the practice, Inuit tattoos were on the verge of dying out with the last tattooed elders.
 Now, these modern traditional tattoo artists are not only reviving but also evolving the practice.
 While each has her own perspective on how the ink should be treated in the 21st century, it’s because of their collective effort that Native girls, and boys, can once again grow up admiring the heritage that was taken from them.

 And that alone is worth celebrating with a new generation of tattoos.